 This statue shown below in the picture is the exact location of where the bomb would have landed had it detonated upon impact with the ground.
 It is a surreal feeling to try and contemplate the enormity of the situation but I guess it is necessary to remember in order to not make the same mistakes in the future and to learn from the past.

-A must visit location when in Nagasaki as the Nagasaki Bomb Epicenter sits in a lovely park adjacent to the main Peace Park and only a short distance to the Nagasaki Peace Park Museum, so one can basically 3 kill birds with 1 stone and see all the major attractions in the area in a short period of time, thus maximizing satisfaction.
+A must visit location when in Nagasaki as the Nagasaki Bomb Epicenter sits in a lovely park adjacent to the main Peace Park and only a short distance to the Atomic Bomb Museum, so one can basically kill 3 birds with 1 stone and see all the major attractions in the area in a short period of time, thus maximizing satisfaction.

 Check out the Nagasaki Bomb Epicenter on a map!